vackosar/vackosar.github.io/_posts/2023-12-29-Danger-of-Python-Lambda-Late-Binding.md

 ```

 ## The Answer
 The output values are all stuck on final value of `19`!
 Always assign all variables that you are using the lambda with AsyncIO or threading.
+Or create an object that will carry the specific values intended to be used during later execution of the function preventing them to change.

 ## Fix for unexpected final values in my Python loop with a lambda